Veterinary Contract Lawyer: Veterinary Contract Review for Employment Contracts

 - The restraint is not injurious to the public.

 For instance, in Ohio, a non-competition clause was unreasonable when it was noted that a provider’s sub-specialty was uncommon, and that it would be harsh if the restrictive covenant was enforced as the hospital where he was precluded from practicing was only one of the few institutions in the area where he could practice his specialty.

-Thus, in Ohio, covenants restraining providers from competing with his employer on termination of employment is considered unreasonable if it inflicts untold of hardship on the veterinarian, is injurious to the public, if the demand for the dentist’s medical expertise is important for the community people and if the dentist’s services are important for the health, care and treatment of public.
-However, non-competition clauses for dentists, in general, are enforceable as long as they protect some of the employer’s legitimate interests.
+Thus, in Ohio, covenants restraining providers from competing with his employer on termination of employment is considered unreasonable if it inflicts untold of hardship on the veterinarian, is injurious to the public, if the demand for the veterinarian’s medical expertise is important for the community people and if the veterinarian’s services are important for the health, care and treatment of public.
+However, non-competition clauses for veterinarians, in general, are enforceable as long as they protect some of the employer’s legitimate interests.

 DVM Employees Concerns

 Veterinarians face much risk when they take veterinary contract matters into their own hands.
 Veterinary contract terms are highly negotiable and have a great impact not only on professional life but also on lifestyle, family and the future.
 There are many important veterinary contract terms and clauses which can present new complex and diverse issues for any Vet, including: